eliperkins/eliperkins-blog/posts/get-off-my-lawn/index.md

 ---
 title: Get Off My Lawn
 date: 2014-02-13
+excerpt: Respect each other's opinions in the iOS community and let's focus on creating cool things with the tools we like.
 ---

 There's been a lot of drama among the iOS community these